WinterFreshPT/Fuzion-Hotpatcher/README.md

 cd Fuzion
 ```

-Now, you can inject the hack with the `load` script
+Now, you can inject the hack with the `load` script.

 ```bash
 ./load